hedgedoc/hedgedoc.github.io/content/english/privacy-policy.md

 - [GitHub Pages][github-pages] is the website host.
 [Please refer to GitHub’s privacy practices document for details][github-privacy].
 - Our Chat is located on [matrix.org][matrix-org] at [#hedgedoc:matrix.org][chat].
 [Refer to matrix.org's privacy policy for details][matrix-privacy].
 - The [demo instance][demo] stores login information (email addresses, password, GitHub Access Tokens, Twitter Access Tokens) and note information (content, revision and so on).
 [For details refer to the privacy notice of the demo instance][demo-privacy].
-- We thankfully use [POEdtor][translate] for our translations.
+- We thankfully use [POEditor][translate] for all our translations.
 [Refer to POEditor’s privacy practices document for details][github-privacy].
 - The HedgeDoc code is stored in git, on [GitHub][github].
 The git software does collect names and email addresses in repositories.
 GitHub has account information.
 [Refer to GitHub’s privacy policy for details][translate-privacy].